thijsl/ottopsy/README.md

 1. Open Chrome.
 2. Go to chrome://extensions through your address bar.
 3. Enable "Developer Mode".
-4. Click 'Load unpacked'.
+4. Click "Load unpacked".
-5. Navigate to the root folder of this repository.
+5. Navigate to the `extension/` folder of this repository.
 6. Confirm that the extension is toggled on.

 # Usage
 1. Go to a website which uses video.
+(Let the video play for a bit.)
 2. Click the extension button.
-A panel appears with an "Analyze OTT tools" button, and an error message.
+(It's a round purple smiley/ball.)
-3. Click the "Analyze OTT tools" button.
+3. Check which products were detected.

 # FAQ
 How does it work?